lerebear/sizeup-core/README.md

   formula: "- - + additions deletions comments whitespace"
 ```

+The default configuration that is used when no configuration file is provided can be found in [`src/config/examples/default.yaml`](./src/config/examples/default.yaml).

 The full specification for the configuration file is provided by the JSON schema at [`src/config/schema.json`](./src/config/schema.json).